Dyson V8 Review: Absolute vs Animal vs MotorHead

 1. Dyson V8 has more airflow

 The Dyson V7 has slightly less power than the V8.
-Using an anemometer, I measured the airflow of both stick vacuums, and please reference the table below for the results.
+I measured the airflow of both stick vacuums using an anemometer; please refer to the table below for the results.

 Airflow ratingLowHigh